Samsung/tizen-docs/docs/application/design/wearable/watch-face/complications.md

 -   **Keep visual balance between complications**

-    If you’re providing multiple complications, make sure they are visually balanced on the small circular screen.
+    If you're providing multiple complications, make sure they are visually balanced on the small circular screen.

 ### Type